Minee-Liane-Choi/MineeChoiLab/blog/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog

-We post and share our latest news, announcements, vacancies and opportunities on this blog page.
+We post and share our news, thoughts, announcements, vacancies, opportunities, and more on this blog page.

 {% include section.html %}